-- The TOE security functional requirements define the functional requirements for the TOE using only functional requirements components drawn from the Common Criteria part 2. - All extensions to the SFRs of the "Smartcard Integrated Circuit" Protection Profile (PP) are exclusively drawn from the Common Criteria part 2 standard SFRs. - All iterations on SFRs have been performed according to section 2.1.4 of Common Criteria part 2.
+- 62 The TOE security functional requirements define the functional requirements for the TOE using only functional requirements components drawn from the Common Criteria part 2. - 63 All extensions to the SFRs of the "Smartcard Integrated Circuit" Protection Profile (PP) are exclusively drawn from the Common Criteria part 2 standard SFRs. - 64 All iterations on SFRs have been performed according to section2.1.4.
 They are easily identified in the following text as they are properly labelled.
 Iteration labels appear as a suffix of the component standard identifier between square brackets, i.e. "FCC_FFF.e[LABEL]", where "FCC" stands for the functional class, "FFF" stands for the family within that class and "e" stands for the selected component.
-Dependent components have either the same label as that of the component they depend on, or a label that shares a common prefix with the latter. - All assignments, selections, or refinements on SFRs have been performed according to section 2.1.4 of Common Criteria part 2.
-They are easily identified in the following text as they appear as indicated here. - The rules defined by the TOE Security Policy during phase 3 (access control and information flow control Security Functions Policies) are different from those prevailing during phases 4 to 7. - Since the TOE can be in the ISSUER configuration in Phases 4 to 6, as specified in paragraph 44, some functional requirements applicable only to phase 3 in the PP/9806, are refined into the functional requirements applicable to the logical phases TEST and ISSUER configurations (TST&ISR, for short). - The minimum strength of function level for the TOE security functions is SOF-high. - In order to ease the definition and the understanding of these security functional requirements, a simplified presentation of the TOE Security Policy (TSP) is given in the following section.
-For confidentiality reasons, security attributes and their related policies, TSF data, user data and acceptance/deny rules enforced by the TSF are not described in this document
+Dependent components have either the same label as that of the component they depend on, or a label that shares a common prefix with the latter. - 65 All assignments, selections, or refinements on SFRs have been performed according to section 2.1.4 of Common Criteria part 2.
+They are easily identified in the following text as they appear as indicated here. - 66 The rules defined by the TOE Security Policy during phase 3 (access control and information flow control Security Functions Policies) are different from those prevailing during phases 4 to 7. - 67 Since the TOE can be in the ISSUER configuration in Phases 4 to 6, as specified in Table 2, the functional requirements applicable only to phase 3 in the PP/9806, are refined into the functional requirements applicable to the logical phases TEST and ISSUER configurations (TST&ISR, for short). - 68 The minimum strength of function level for the TOE security functions is SOF-high. - 69 In order to ease the definition and the understanding of these security functional requirements, a simplified presentation of the TOE Security Policy (TSP) is given in the following section.
+For confidentiality reasons, security attributes and their related policies, TSF data, user data and acceptance/deny rules enforced by the TSF are not described in this document.

-5.1 SUBJECTS, OBJECTS AND OPERATIONS
+5.1 SUBJECTS, OBJECTS, OPERATIONS AND DATA